rabuu/sheetstorm/README.md

 # sheetstorm
-A Typst template for university exercise sheets.
+A Typst template for assignment sheets.

 ## Quick Start